Rose Bikes: History

-At the beginning of the 20th century, in the year 1907, Heinrich Rose founded the first bicycle shop in the Westphalian city of Bocholt.
+In 1907, Heinrich Rose founded the first bicycle shop in the Westphalian city of Bocholt.
 In 1932, Heinrich Rose, Jr., took over the management and opened a bicycle shop in the city, consisting of 30 square metres.
-To get affluent clientele the shop applied the slogan “The price is cheapest in the smallest shop.”
+To get affluent clientele, the shop applied the slogan “The price is cheapest in the smallest shop.”
 During winter most of ROSEs business consisted of selling Dürkopp sewing machines.
-In 1970, Heinrich’s sons Erwin und Walter took over the management of ROSE.
+In 1970, Heinrich’s sons Erwin and Walter took over the management of ROSE.

 In 1982, the first printed catalogue was published in black and white with 64 pages and a print run of 4,000 copies.
 In the 1990s, ROSE’s mail order business grew and the company moved into its new premises at Schersweide 4, which offered 3,800m² of space for storage, commissioning and the shipping of parcels, for bike assembly, administration and catalogue production.
 The mail order business employed 55 staff, while a further 20 staff worked in the shop.

 After 2000 ROSE opened the “biketown” in Bocholt with over 6,000 m² and set a new benchmark.

 Today ROSE Bikes has 227 employees and a turnover of 60 million euros.
-Since 2014 there is also a “BIKETOWN” with 300 square metres in Munich, which was honored with the “Stores of the year Award” by the German trade union.
+Since 2014 there is also a “BIKETOWN” with 300 square metres in Munich, which was honored with the “Stores of the year Award” by the German Trade Association.